Arty-j/Arbitrage_opportunities/README.md

 `arbitrage_spread_late = bitstamp['Close'].loc['2018-03-22'] - coinbase['Close'].loc['2018-03-22']`

-    - Giving focused data for plotting and seeing a visualization of the spread difference.
+    - Giving focused data for plotting and a visualization of the spread difference.

 ![box_plot](./images/box_plot_early.png)
 ![box_middle](./images/box_plot_middle.png)
 ![box_late](./images/box_plot_late.png)

-3. ** Final Step was determining the profits to be made during each time period identified above.
+3. ** Final Step was determining the profits to be made during each time period identified above.**

     - The arbitrage spread was used for each of the the 3 days selected to find the arbitrage return.
 Returns were filterd for those with a value over 1%, which accounted for the buy/sell fees.